aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 ## Connecting to GraphQL Backend

-Currently, your GraphQL API and related backend resources (an Amazon DynamoDB table that stores the todos data) have been deployed to the cloud.
+Currently, your GraphQL API and related backend resources (an Amazon DynamoDB table that stores the data) have been deployed to the cloud.
 Now, you can add CRUD functionality to your app by integrating the GraphQL backend.

 Remember that the todo list would be displayed in *listTab* page.
 So, you need to bind the data from your backend to the *listTab* page component.